mariohernandezk10/mariohernandezk10/README.md

 # Hi there 👋

-## 🌱 I’m currently learning Python
+## 🌱 I’m currently learning React.js

 ## 📫 How to reach me: mch.gonzalez12@gmail.com
 <!--